myrtam/CANNR/README.md

 directories to your computer.

-You will first need to build the CANNR base Docker image by changing to the source/base_image directory and running the command
+You will first need to build the CANNR base Docker image by changing to the source/base_image directory and running in a Windows command shell

-docker build -t cannr-base
+docker build -t cannr-base .

+For Powershell, use

+.\docker build -t cannr-base .

 Once you have built the base image, you can run the tool to create containerized microservices from your R or Python code.